connervieira/Predator/DOCUMENTATION.md

         - `python3 main.py`
     - After Predator starts, you should see a large banner reading 'PREDATOR LPRS'
 2. Select a mode
-    - Predator can operate a two possible modes: Pre-recorded and real-time
+    - Predator can operate a three possible modes.
+        - Pre-recorded mode
-        - In pre-recorded mode, Predator will analyze a pre-recorded video clip that you provide.
+            - In this mode, Predator will analyze a pre-recorded video clip that you provide.
+This video can be in any format supported by FFMPEG.
+            - Use this mode to analyze dash-cam video, whether it be from a generic dash-cam or from Predator running in dash-cam mode.
+        - Real-time mode
-        - In real-time mode, Predator will use a connected camera to detect license plates in real-time.
+            - In this mode, Predator will use a connected camera to detect license plates in real-time.
+        - Dash-cam mode
+            - In this mode, Predator will operate like a dash-cam, and simply record video without processing it.
+            - This mode can be used to record video to be used analyzed with pre-recorded mode later.
+    - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences
     - Next Predator will prompt you to set your preferences for this session.
 The settings you are prompted for will change depending on the mode you choose.
-Below are the preference menus you'll see for both modes.
+Below are the preference menus you'll see for all modes.
     - Pre-recorded mode:
         - First, you'll be asked to set the root project folder.
 Simple create an empty folder, then place your video(s) into it.
 Specify the absolute path to this folder here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`